Thomas-George-T/HackerRank-Python-Challenges-Solutions/README.md

 </p>

 ## Description
-The solutions of all my SQL HackerRank Python challenges for all the subdomains
+The solutions of all my HackerRank Python challenges for all the subdomains in python3

 ## Subdomains